Taiwan punishes Deutsche Bank, others in currency speculation case

 Citi’s Taipei office would be suspended from trading Taiwan dollar deliverable forwards for two months, it added.

+A Deutsche Bank spokesperson said: “We are working closely with the CBC and our clients to ensure that FX transactions involving the Taiwan Dollar have a genuine underlying need, and remain committed to playing a constructive role in the ongoing development of Taiwan’s capital markets.”

 Citi and ANZ declined to comment.
-Representatives for the other two banks did not immediately respond to a request for comment.
+Representatives for ING did not respond to a request for comment.

-The punishments will come into effect on Monday, the central bank added.
+The punishments will come into effect on Monday, the central bank said.

 Eugene Tsai, head of the central bank’s foreign exchange department, told Reuters that transactions made by the banks in accordance with the rules before Friday had been completed on schedule.